Introduction to Extreme Programming

 It distinguishes four simple activities of a project.
 They are:

-- Coding: It considers this the most important activity.
+- Coding: It considers this the most critical activity.
 “Without code, there is nothing,” says Kent Beck, the founder of Extreme Programming.

 - Testing: Code is just that unless tested.
-It is obsessive about testing, using unit tests to confirm that the code is working and client-generated acceptance tests to confirm that the code is testing what needs to be tested.
+The methodology is obsessive about testing, using unit tests to confirm that the code is working and client-generated acceptance tests to verify that the code is doing what the user needs it to do.

-- Listening: Listening, exemplified by the core value of communication, is an activity that requires the developers not merely to hear the clients but really listen to what they want.
-Developing and business are two different things, and often, developers fail to understand the business case of a particular decision.
+- Listening: Listening, exemplified by the core value of communication, is an activity that requires the developers not merely to hear the clients but listen to what they want.
+Developing and business are two different things, and often, developers need help understanding the business case of a particular decision.
 The customer’s needs and the developers’ form the basis of the “listening” activity.

-- Designing: It might surprise you that in a software development project, the designing activity, often so important and primary, is placed at the end.
-This is because Extreme Programming deliberately wants to get people out of the “design and develop” mindset that the industry has nurtured for many years.
-It is not to limit the importance of designing.
-Rather, good and minimal design is one of the hallmarks of a project.
+- Designing: In a software development project, the designing activity, often so essential and primary, is placed at the end.
+Extreme Programming deliberately wants to get people out of the “design and develop” mindset that the industry has nurtured for many years.
+It is not limit the importance of designing.
+Instead, excellent and minimal design is one of the hallmarks of a project.

 From the values and activities emerge the 12 principles of Extreme Programming, as devised by its founder, in his book, Extreme Programming Explained.